Pricesearcher: History

 Pricesearcher began as a small, self-funded project by Samuel Dean in 2011, with the aim of indexing all products available to buy online to give shoppers a clear picture.

-Dean used Peopleperhour in the early days to find freelancers to work on the initial project.
+Samuel Dean used Peopleperhour in the early days to find freelancers to work on the initial project.
 Then in 2014, he recruited Raja Akhtar, a PHP specialist, and the two worked together in their spare time.
-Akhtar is now Head of Web Development at Pricesearcher.
+Akhtar was Head of Web Development at Pricesearcher.
 In 2015, they recruited a freelance DevOps engineer, Vlassios Rizopoulos, to help speed up the product indexing process.
 In 2017, Rizopoulos became Pricesearcher's Chief Technology Officer.

 Their goal was to list a searched-for item in one view, from retailers, marketplaces, classified advertising sites, brands and shopping comparison sites.
 As the product index increased, funding was sought.
 In 2016, Pricesearcher was launched and received its first outside seed funding from private investors.

 Retailers who joined the Pricesearcher search engine in their first year were Amazon, Argos, IKEA, Mothercare, Currys, PC World, Dreams (bed retailer), Wilko, King of Shaves, JD Sports.
-Many more have joined since.
+More joined since.

 In September 2018, Pricesearcher was selected to join the London Stock Exchange's capital-raising programme.

 In October 2018, former Amazon UK Head of Pricing Weldon W. Whitener joined Pricesearcher as Chief Analytics officer.